greenboxal/doggohub/doc/administration/repository_storages.md

   can pick to name the file path.
 - The target directories and any of its subpaths must not be a symlink.

-## Configure GitLab
+## Configure DoggoHub

 >**Warning:**
-In order for [backups] to work correctly, the storage path must **not** be a mount point and the GitLab user should have correct permissions for the parent directory of the path.
-In Omnibus GitLab this is taken care of automatically, but for source installations you should be extra careful.
+In order for [backups] to work correctly, the storage path must **not** be a mount point and the DoggoHub user should have correct permissions for the parent directory of the path.
+In Omnibus DoggoHub this is taken care of automatically, but for source installations you should be extra careful.
 >
-The thing is that for compatibility reasons `gitlab.yml` has a different structure than Omnibus.
-In `gitlab.yml` you indicate the path for the repositories, for example `/home/git/repositories`, while in Omnibus you indicate `git_data_dirs`, which for the example above would be `/home/git`.
+The thing is that for compatibility reasons `doggohub.yml` has a different structure than Omnibus.
+In `doggohub.yml` you indicate the path for the repositories, for example `/home/git/repositories`, while in Omnibus you indicate `git_data_dirs`, which for the example above would be `/home/git`.
-Then, Omnibus will create a `repositories` directory under that path to use with `gitlab.yml`.
+Then, Omnibus will create a `repositories` directory under that path to use with `doggohub.yml`.
 >
 This little detail matters because while restoring a backup, the current contents of  `/home/git/repositories` [are moved to][raketask] `/home/git/repositories.old`,